FuzzyBunnys/FusorResearchReading/index.md

 - [Off to Infinity in Finite Time]() - Donald G Saari and Zhihong Xia -
 - [Knot Theory's Odd Origins]() - Daniel S. Silver -
 - [Knot Theory for 8 Year Olds]() - Dan Ghica -
+- [Some elements for a history of the dynamical systems theory](https://aip-scitation-org.ezproxy.library.uvic.ca/doi/pdf/10.1063/5.0047851) - Multiple Contributors - I always like reading overviews of fields since they provide a ton of context that I as an outsider miss.
+Lots of little tidbits in this one, for example I found out about the Chirikov Criterion here!

 **Courses**
 - [Nonlinear Dynamics and Chaos](https://www.youtube.com/watch?v=ycJEoqmQvwg&list=PLbN57C5Zdl6j_qJA-pARJnKsmROzPnO9V) -Dr. Steven Strogatz - I found this series hugely helpful when I was working through the material in my Intermediate Ordinary Differential Equations course at UVic.
 I haven't watched every single video, but I've been through most.
 The associated textbook is very good as well.